ash2shukla/Jupyter-draw/README.md

 ### Config:
 - Config is optional.
-- If no config given it will default to 5 line width, 300 canvas height and maroon line color.
+- If no config given it will default to 5 line width, 300 canvas height and black line color.
-- The cell where #jupyter_draw is given must not have anything except the **#jupyter_draw=config**
+- Write #jupyter_draw anywhere as a comment in python cell.

+### Printing:
+- Print Preview does not show canvas elements.
+- To take a printout use ctrl + P (print utility of  web browser)

 ### Demo
 ![](assets/demo.gif)